-Action Who action is carried out by Resources allocated Summary and how impact has/will be assessed Timescale for action • • • Link to other plans Links to other Poverty Driver(s) Maximico Einoneial \$140,000 electronic referrals) • Negotiate additional capacity with local advice services.
+Action Who action is carried out by Resources allocated Summary and how impact has/will be assessed Timescale for action Group(s) the action is intended to reduce poverty amongst Link to other plans Links to other Poverty Driver(s) electronic referrals) Negotiate additional capacity with local advice services.
 Inverclyde Council has been allocated £2704 of the £63,750.
 The proposed way to spent eh money locally is to commission CPAG (Child Poverty Action Group) to deliver input around maternity and other benefits.
 At the same time we will ask them to do a refresh on HWC (Healthier Wealthier Children) and set up an inbox for HWC referrals.
 The training will be delivered to approximately 25 Health Visitors and midwives before the end of the financial year.
 In turn, the 25 Health Visitors/Midwives will become local 'champions' and train all Health Visitors/Midwives locally.
 Impact will be measured by the increase in referrals from Health Visitors/Midwives.
 On a pan-NHSGGC basis NHS Greater Glasgow and Clyde staff have also worked to review and refresh the Healthier Wealthier Children intervention.
 Workshops and training sessions for new and existing midwives and health visitors were delivered to raise awareness of the new statutory duty on the NHS to work with local authorities to maximise the incomes of pregnant women and families with children and revise how to raise the issue of money worries and pathways into money advice services.
 Staff and client facing promotional materials were produced and development of electronic referral pathways explored.
-A money advice service continues to be provided to families in Royal Hospital for Children with average annual income gains of over £8,000 per family eligible for financial support.
-Due to the Inversivele Maximise Income for Financial Fitness £140,000 Financial Fitness's aim is to tackle poverty by ensuring local people have access to welfare benefit and financial advice and information Due to the Service Inverclyde Outcomes
+Maximise Income for Financial Fitness £140,000 Financial Fitness's aim is to tackle poverty by ensuring local people have access to welfare benefit and financial advice and information Due to the Service Inverclyde Outcomes

 Action Who action is carried out by Resources allocated Summary and how impact has/will be assessed Timescale for action Group(s) the action is intended to reduce poverty amongst Link to other plans Links to other Poverty Driver(s) eligible residents. in their own communities.
 They therefore tackle social exclusion, poverty and deprivation by providing a grass roots service of advice which is free, independent, impartial and confidential.
 Furthermore, this service is provided in the local communities, through home visits or the use of various local venues which are easily accessible.
 The following page shows the amount of benefits Financial Fitness has secured for Inverclyde Residents from 2014 - 2017 split by benefit type.
 The total amount secured for each year is as follows:- 2014 2015 2016 2017 2018 £3,646480 £3,966,258 £5,655,419 £4,580,191 £5,335,741 This is an indication of just how many benefits are going unclaimed in the area and highlights the continuing need for the service across the district.
 These statistics, however, fail to show the full extent to which people's lives have been impacted upon.
 Many Inverclyde residents are able to make informed lifestyle choices based on need rather than affordability.
-Clients have been affected personal in the following ways:- • Increased income leads to healthier living as clients have greater access to better foods, exercise and leisure facilities. • Clients are now able to deal with existing debt and budget accordingly due to higher household income. • Many locals now experience greater self-esteem and confidence due to higher household income. • Many locals now experience greater self-esteem and confidence due to increased social inclusion. • Clients will tend to spend relatively high amounts of their extra income on local services and businesses, thus improving the local economy. and Advice available, this Action benefits all priority groups.
+Clients have been affected personal in the following ways:- Increased income leads to healthier living as clients have greater access to better foods, exercise and leisure facilities.
+Clients are now able to deal with existing debt and budget accordingly due to higher household income.
+Many locals now experience greater self-esteem and confidence due to higher household income.
+Many locals now experience greater self-esteem and confidence due to increased social inclusion.
+Clients will tend to spend relatively high amounts of their extra income on local services and businesses, thus improving the local economy. and Advice available, this Action benefits all priority groups.
 Improvement Plan